Specialist Legal Support for

 CICA Applications

-We provide full legal support to modern slavery survivors by preparing and submitting their CICA applications, ensuring their claims are clear, accurate, and trauma-informed.
+We provide full legal support to modern slavery survivors by preparing and submitting CICA applications, ensuring their claims are clear and trauma-informed.

-We provide full legal support to modern slavery survivors by preparing and submitting their CICA applications, ensuring their claims are clear, accurate, and trauma-informed.
+We provide full legal support to modern slavery survivors by preparing and submitting CICA applications, ensuring their claims are clear and trauma-informed.

 Drafting